Smriti Irani defends Yogi's 'abba jaan' remark, Akhilesh says it reflects his values | Politics

 Union minister Smriti Irani on Wednesday defended the controversial ''abba jaan'' remark by Uttar Pradesh CM Yogi Adityanath, saying it is his constitutional right to put forward his views.

-Earlier at the same symposium where Irani spoke, Samajwadi Party Yadav said the remark reflects ''sanskar'' (values) held by the CM.
+Earlier at the same symposium where Irani spoke, Samajwadi Party chief Akhilesh Yadav said the remark reflects ''sanskar'' (values) held by the CM.

 Adityanath had made the comment at a programme in Kushingar on Saturday, saying people who say ''abba jaan'' used to digest the ration earlier, an apparent attack against the Muslim community and the Samajwadi Party.